 Can restaurants still do delivery?

 Yes, the government has confirmed that restaurants can continue to operate on a delivery-only basis after 7:30 p.m.
-While government officials have not explicitly broached the topic of third-party apps like CHK PLZ and UberEats, the Association Restauration Québec (ARQ) tells Eater that the use of these services has not been forbidden.
-The ARQ has also responded to commenters on Facebook saying that third-party apps are allowed to operate past curfew, and ARQ president François Meunier has asserted as much in a January 8 interview with 106.8 FM Mauricie radio station.
+While government officials have not explicitly broached the topic of third-party apps like CHK PLZ and UberEats, the Association Restauration Québec (ARQ) tells Eater these services have not been forbidden.
+ARQ president François Meunier confirmed as much in an interview with 106.8 FM Mauricie radio station on January 8.

 What will happen when the police stops a delivery driver operating past curfew?